-- Comprehensive intended learning outcomes (PLOs) at the programme and at the course level. - Strong evidence of balance between theoretical studies and practical training/application. - Good range of core and elective courses covering processes, methodologies, approaches and techniques, building towards expertise in this field. - Strong evidence of methods/assessments towards enhancing students' analytical and critical thinking. - The obligatory individual (not group work) Dissertation corresponding to 30 ECTS offers strong evidence towards student-centred and independent learning and was positively commented upon by students, in terms of supervision, scheduled meetings, feedback and assessment. - Students commented positively on complementarity of courses (e.g. in Architecture) building towards expertise, while avoiding overlaps and duplication.
-This is also evidenced in the proposed MSc programme. - Students also commented positively on Welcome and Orientation sessions, alongside clear guidance for handling workload and deadlines.
-This is supported by a general feeling of attention to student welfare, for example with the allocation of a personal tutors for every student.
+- Comprehensive intended learning outcomes (PLOs) at the programme and at the course level. - Strong evidence of balance between theoretical studies and practical training/application. - Good range of core and elective courses covering processes, methodologies, approaches and techniques, building towards expertise in this field. - Strong evidence of methods/assessments towards enhancing students' analytical and critical thinking. - Pedagogically sound learning design and strategies that employ learning technologies to support distance learners. - The obligatory individual (not group work) Dissertation corresponding to 30 ECTS offers strong evidence towards student-centred and independent learning and was positively commented upon by students, in terms of supervision, scheduled meetings, feedback and assessment. - Students commented positively on complementarity of courses (e.g. in Architecture) building towards expertise, while avoiding overlaps and duplication.
+This is also evidenced in the proposed MSc programme.